University of Richmond: Main campus

 The University of Richmond's campus consists of 350 acre in a suburban setting on the western edge of the city.
-Most of the campus lies within the city limits; a small section of the south campus, including the Special Programs Building (home to the student health center and the campus police), intramural sports fields, and most of the campus apartments, lies within Henrico County.
+Most of the campus lies within the city limits; a small section of the south campus, including the Special Programs Building (home to the campus police), intramural sports fields, and most of the campus apartments, lies within Henrico County.

 The institution has, with few exceptions, remained true to the original architectural plans for the campus—red brick buildings in a collegiate gothic style set around shared open lawns.
 Many of the original buildings, including Jeter Hall and North Court, both residence halls, and Ryland Hall, the original administration building and library for Richmond College, were designed by Ralph Adams Cram in 1910.
 Cram, a noted institutional architect, also designed buildings for Princeton, Cornell, Rice, and Williams, among other universities.
 Warren H. Manning, a former apprentice to Frederick Law Olmsted, designed the original landscape plan.
 The overall effect of the gothic architecture set amid a landscape of pines, rolling hills, and Westhampton Lake, is intimate and tranquil.
 In 2000 and again in 2021, the campus was recognized by The Princeton Review as the most beautiful in the United States.

-The University of Richmond campus was used to film portions of the pilot of the ABC TV series Commander in Chief, and lead character Mackenzie Allen (played by Geena Davis) served as chancellor of a fictionalized University of Richmond prior to her election as Vice President of the United States.
-Much of the movie Cry Wolf was filmed on the Westhampton side of campus, with several dormitories, including South Court, North Court, and Keller Hall, serving as locations.
-An episode of the television show Dawson's Creek was filmed on campus, which served as an unnamed "beautiful Ivy League campus."
-The filming itself took place in locations throughout the campus, even including rowing on Westhampton Lake.